-People who own and operate small businesses like to incorporate.
-The common perception is that by incorporating they will protect their homes and other assets from creditors if their businesses fail.
+People who own and operate small business like to incorporate.
+The common perception is that by incorporating they will protect their homes and other assets from creditors if their small business fails.
 Is their perception correct?
 A good answer to that question requires some background.
-Let’s start with where corporations came from and why.
+Let’s start with where corporations came from as company history and why.
 In Part Two, we’ll look at the steps necessary to create a corporation and the logic of its structure.
 In Part Three, we’ll return to our starting point and talk about what a corporation does and doesn’t do to protect its owner’s other assets.

 Centuries ago corporations didn't exist.
 There were only two ways to conduct business.
 One was what we now call a sole proprietorship.
 The other was a partnership.